Complete reference for Google Posts

 - Optional action button.

-- As of Jan 2021, Google allows posts to display in the knowledge panel long after the 7 day timeframe they were originally set with.
-According to Joy Hawkins, the timeframe is 183 days (6 months)
+- As of Jan 2021, Google allows posts to display in the knowledge panel up to 6 months.

 - Designed for events.